-Sergio Luque (Mexico City, 1976) is a composer of vocal, instrumental and electroacoustic music, and a researcher in computer music.
+Sergio Luque (1976) is a composer of vocal, instrumental and electroacoustic music, and a researcher in computer music.

 He has a PhD in Musical Composition from the University of Birmingham, where he studied with Jonty Harrison and Scott Wilson, and was a member of BEAST (Birmingham Electroacoustic Sound Theatre).
 During his PhD, he worked on the development of Iannis Xenakis’s stochastic synthesis and of the BEASTmulch software (a tool for the presentation of electroacoustic music over multichannel systems).

 In 2006, he received a Master’s Degree with Distinction in Sonology, with specialization in Composition, from the Institute of Sonology at the Royal Conservatoire in The Hague, studying with Paul Berg and Kees Tazelaar.
 In 2004, he received a Master’s Degree in Composition from the Conservatory of Rotterdam, studying with Klaas de Vries and René Uijlenhoet.
-He has a Bachelor’s Degree in Composition from the Musical Studies and Research Center (CIEM, Mexico), where he studied with Víctor Rasgado, Vincent Carver and Alejandro Velasco.
-From 2000 to 2003, he studied Composition with Ignacio Baca Lobera.
-He has participated in masterclasses with Klaus Huber, Luca Francesconi, Toshio Hosokawa and Jukka Tiensuu.
+In 2003, he studied with Klaus Huber at Centre Acanthes in France.

 He has given lectures and workshops on algorithmic composition, sound synthesis, stochastic synthesis and SuperCollider in: Barcelona (Escola Superior de Música de Catalunya), Berlin (Technische Universität and Universität der Künste), Buenos Aires (Centro Cultural cheLA), Cologne (Universität Köln), The Hague (Royal Conservatory), London (Goldsmiths, University of London), Madrid (Medialab Prado and Museo Nacional Centro de Arte Reina Sofía), Mexico City (Centro Nacional de las Artes) and Morelia (Centro Mexicano para la Música y las Artes Sonoras).